-Scotland’s most famous long-distance walking route can be hiked throughout most of year.
+Scotland’s most famous long-distance walking route can be hiked throughout most of the year.
 Thanks to the mild spring and fall Highland climate, walking season tends to start early and push late into the fall.
 Though the “best” season is inevitably going to be the exact time period that you’re free to do the trek, there are a few times that would be great to steer toward if your calendar is wide open.
-And, while it can be walked in the winter, we do not recommend it due to services being closed and weather having potentially to be dangerous.
+And, while it can be walked in the winter, we do not recommend it due to services being closed and weather has the potential to be dangerous.

 Avoid the midges

 There are a few major factors that travelers generally take into account for going to the Highlands.
 Besides the obvious impact of rain and temperature on the hiking experience, the most important driver tends to revolve around the midges – small gnat-like bugs that can come in swarms in the warmer months in the Scottish Highlands.
 Needless to say, it is always ideal to avoid the high midge seasons, though their reputation admittedly often surpasses their actual impact on a hiking trip.
 They will not be as much a nuisance if you are walking, if there is wind or rain, or if you have the right insect repellent (or a combination of all the above!).